Margo Bindhardt and Rita Davies Award

 Celebrating an individual who has demonstrated creative cultural leadership in arts and culture in Toronto

 About: The Toronto Arts Foundation Margo Bindhardt and Rita Davies Award is a $10,000 cash prize, with finalists receiving $1,000.
 The award celebrates an individual artist, creator, volunteer or administrator who has demonstrated creative cultural leadership in the development of arts and culture in Toronto.
 The award is supported in part by John and Raphaela Dunlap.
 The finalist awards are supported by Neera Chopra.
-The Margo Bindhardt and Rita Davies Award is part of our Signature Awards, presented every two years at the Mayor’s Arts Lunch.
+The Margo Bindhardt and Rita Davies Award is presented every two years at the Toronto Arts Awards Lunch.

 About Margo Bindhardt and Rita Davies: